-a.
-The loss or damage must result from an event which is not normally encountered or anticipated on the job and which is not subject to the control of the employee.
+- a.
+The loss or damage must result from an event which is not normally encountered or anticipated on the job and which is not subject to the control of the employee. - b.

-- b.
 Ordinary wear and tear of personal property used on the job is not compensated. - c.
-Employee tools or equipment provided without the express approval of the department head and automobiles are excluded from reimbursement. - d.
+Employee tools or equipment, provided without the express approval of the department head, and automobiles are excluded from reimbursement. - d.
 The loss or damage must have occurred in the line of duty. - e.
 The loss or damage was not a result of negligence or lack of proper care by the employee. - f.
 The personal property was necessarily worn or carried by the employee in order to adequately fulfill the duties and requirements of the job. - g.
-The loss or damage to employees eyeglasses, dentures, or other prosthetic devices did not occur simultaneously with a job connected injury covered by Worker's Compensation. - h.
+The loss or damage to employee's eyeglasses, dentures, or other prosthetic devices did not occur simultaneously with a job connected injury covered by workers' compensation.

+- h.
 The amount of reimbursement shall be limited to the actual cost to repair damages.
-Reimbursement for items damaged beyond repair shall be limited to the actual value of the item at the time of loss or damage but not more than the original cost.
+Reimbursement for items damaged beyond repair shall be limited to the actual value of the item at the time of loss or damage but not more than the original cost. - i.

-- i.
 The burden of proof of loss rests with the employee. - j.
 Claims for reimbursement must be processed in accordance with the Administrative Bulletin on Compensation for Loss or Damage to the Personal Property.

-29.3 Reimbursement For Meals.
-Employees shall be reimbursed for meal expenses under the following circumstances and in the amount specified in the Administrative Bulletin on expense reimbursement when:
+29.3 Reimbursement for Meal Expenses.
+Employees shall be reimbursed for meal expenses under the following circumstances and in the amount specified:

 - a.
-The employee is required by his/her Department Head to attend a meeting concerning County business or County affairs. - b.
-The employee is required to be out of his/her regular or normal work area during a meal hour because of a particular work assignment. - c.
-The employee is required to stay over to attend consecutive or continuing afternoon and night sessions of a board or commission. - d.
-The employee is required to incur expenses as host for official guests of the County, work as members of examining boards, official visitors, speakers or honored guests at banquets or other official functions. - e.
-The employee is required to work three (3) or more hours of overtime; in this case he or she may be reimbursed in accordance with the
+When the employee is required to be out of his/her regular or normal work area during a meal hour because of a particular work assignment and with prior approval of the department head or his designee. - b.
+When the employee is required to stay over to attend consecutive or continuing afternoon and night sessions of a board or commission. - c.
+When the employee is required to incur expenses as host for official guests of the County, work as members of examining boards, official visitors, and speaker or honored guests at banquets or other official functions.

-Administrative Bulletin on Expense Reimbursement.
+d.
+When the employee is required to work three (3) or more hours of overtime; in this case he/she may be reimbursed in accordance with the Administrative Bulletin on Expense Reimbursement.

-Meal costs will be reimbursed only when eaten away from home or away from the facility in the case of employees at twenty-four (24) hour institutions.
+Meal costs will be reimbursed only when eaten away from home, or away from the facility in the case of employees at 24-hour institutions.